catspeed-cc/tew-829dru-goldrepo/README.md

 -----

 ## CATSPEED.CC PUBLIC GPL CCS MIRROR:
-I have taken the liberty to set up a GPL source mirror, as I have the express right to redistribute GPL software under GPLv2 license.
+I have taken the liberty to set up a GPL Complete Corresponding Source mirror, as I have the right to redistribute GPL software under GPLv2 license.
 This mirror will contain various manufacturers' GPLv2 Complete Corresponding Source for devices if provided via website such as - TRENDnet, TP-Link (soon)

 I am doing so for a few reasons:
 - I intend to port as many EOL devices as possible